 Utilize subtitles, bullet points, tables and highlighted passages in your content.
 These content formats increase your page’s readability, making it easier for machines to understand the content.

-Physical readers also tend to scan material before committing to reading your blog or article, so including subheadings, bullet points and tables increases the chance they’ll read the entire piece.
+Physical readers also tend to scan material before committing to reading your blog or article, so including subheadings, bullet points, and tables increases the chance they’ll read the entire piece.
+You can contribute to a better conversational experience by designing your voice skill or action with Botsociety, prior to it’s release.

 Resources and tools: